propfeds/terminal-blues/docs/quirks.md

 Or the laziness to research. *Don't* stay tuned for my future stylish projects.

-Meanwhile, I shall give you a few *keywords*: spinning, flowers, palette sorrow, frogs, cymbals, the looming desire to unsummon halls of the dead, or to adjust each and every small detail at 2x scale, and Madeline.
+I'll give you a few keywords: grape juice, Python 3, circles, and the desire to assign the feather to the weather.

 ## Symbols that don't follow the roguelike semiotics (list unfinished)